Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Diagnostics of the Quantum Many-Body Scars

 We can further subdivide the type-III scars into three subclasses: \begin{itemize} \item Type-IIIA: Both the eigenvalues of $\Okin$ and $\Opot$ are integers, but for $\Okin$ it is an integer different from 0.
-These states survive as eigenstates of the Hamiltonian for any $\lambda$. \item Type-IIIB: $\Okin$ has a nonzero integer eigenvalue, but $\Opot$ does not have any definite eigenvalue.
+These states are eigenstates of the Hamiltonian for any $\lambda$. \item Type-IIIB: $\Okin$ has a nonzero integer eigenvalue, but $\Opot$ does not have any definite eigenvalue.
 Consequently, these are only eigenstates of the entire Hamiltonian at $\lambda = 0$. \item Type-IIIC: $\Okin$ has a simple irrational number as an eigenvalue (such as $\pm \sqrt{2}$), but $\Opot$ does not have any definite eigenvalue.
-Consequently, these are only eigenstates of the entire Hamiltonian at $\lambda = 0$. \end{itemize} \end{itemize}
+Consequently, these are only eigenstates of the entire Hamiltonian at $\lambda = 0$. \end{itemize} The solid and dashed lines in the (nonzero) zero mode space in bottom panel of Fig.~\ref{fig:scarCartoon}) indicate these possibilities.
+Scars with such characteristic energies (non-zero integers and simple irrationals) have been reported earlier in other non-integrable models like the one-dimensional and the two-dimensional PXP models~\cite{Lin2019, Lin2020} and a one-dimensional PXP-like model with a larger blockade radius~\cite{Surace2021}.
+Interestingly, all these models satisfy the aforementioned index theorem.
+However, unlike the scars in the previous examples, the type-IIIA scars being reported here also survive as eigenstates at any finite $\lambda$ where the index theorem is no longer valid. \end{itemize}